This post is about taking shrimp fried rice to the next level.

 I have written two fried rice-related posts before, How to cook the best Chinese fried rice with only six ingredients and How to prepare the best restaurant-style fried rice.
 So why the third?

 The idea to write this post was sparked during dinner when I ordered a plate of shrimp fried rice last week in a Michelin-awarded restaurant.
 The fried rice was good, but I have pre-visualized my dream fried rice, which looks and tastes differently.

 So I have a daring attempt to improve the fried rice of a famous restaurant to yield the dream shrimp fried rice pictured in my mind.
 (Note: I am not trying to challenge any award-winning restaurant, but I want to develop my version by building on a masterful plate of fried rice from this restaurant and saving time creating from scratch.)

 I hope this post is equally useful for anyone who wishes to improvise a great recipe with your personal touch.

 The dish’s essence remains – plenty of shrimp and eggs, and the rice is soft and chewy, but I switch it up with beans and carrot cubes and add plenty of minced garlic and chopped scallions.

 Here is the final result:

 - Coat the rice with the egg yolks.
-I like the color Golden Fried rice that is popular in Hong Kong.
+I like the color Golden Fried rice which is popular in Hong Kong.
 So I think it is a good idea to coat the rice with egg yolk to let the rice has a bright yellow color.

 - There is insufficient wok aroma of what I have in the restaurant.
-I would prefer to have more wok aroma by frying it over high heat at the end to the cooling process.
+I would prefer to have more wok aroma by frying it over high heat at the end of the cooling process.